bgrand-ch/nativescript-build-release/README.md

 # NativeScript Build Release

-A NativeScript utility to simplify the _tns build --release_ command to quickly create an Android or iOS package.
+A NativeScript utility to simplify the *tns build --release* command to quickly create an Android or iOS package.
 Currently available on MacOS and Linux.

+> We perfectly know DEBUG or RUN, but not necessarily BUILD...

 ## Getting Started